tombensve/APS/APS-Libraries/APSToolsLib/docs/aps-tools-lib.md

         tracker.start();

 Note that the third argument, which is a timeout can also be specified as an int in which case it is always in miliseconds.
-The string variant supports the a second word of ”sec[onds]()” and ”min[utes]()” which indicates the type of the first numeric value. ”forever” means just that and requires just one word.
+The string variant supports the a second word of ”sec[onds]” and ”min[utes]” which indicates the type of the first numeric value. ”forever” means just that and requires just one word.
 Any other second words than those will be treated as milliseconds.
 The APSServiceTracker also has a set of constants for the timeout string value:

         public static final String SHORT_TIMEOUT = "3 seconds";
         public static final String MEDIUM_TIMEOUT = "30 seconds";